 We lease our facility in California, which consists of approximately 3,000 square feet of office, lab and warehouse space.
 Our lease expires in October 2025.
-We sublease our facility in California of approximately 9,000 square feet to a third party.
-Our lease expires in March 2024.
+We also sublease our previous facility in California of approximately 9,000 square feet to a third party.
+This lease expires on March 31, 2024, and we do intend to renew the lease.